SpikeInterface/spikeextractors/README.md

 ## Building a new RecordingExtractor/SortingExtractor

-Building a new RecordingExtractors or SortingExtractors for specific file format is as simple as creating a new subclass based on the predefined base classes provided in spikeextractors.
+Building a new RecordingExtractors or SortingExtractors for a specific file format is as simple as creating a new subclass based on the predefined base classes provided in spikeextractors.

 To enable standardization among subclasses, RecordingExtractor and SortingExtractor are abstract base classes which require a new subclass to override all methods which are decorated with @abstractmethod.